re-mote-sensing/re-mote/RyanTyrrell19/Notes/GPS/Planner.md

 * GPS must initially run for approx. 12.5min to aquire all Almanac data.
 The more the better.
 Acquiring it from all satellites would be ideal

-* Ideally, want satelliete to Hot Start.
+* Ideally, want GPS to Hot Start.

 * **Many of these Assisting features are extremely challenging to test.
 It's very difficult to determine not only if the aids are being used, but if they've made any noticable difference.
 Their effectiveness also fluctuates with the position of the satellites**

 * The best option may be to configure everything via U-center, and stick to recieving NMEA messages via Arduino.
 You can't really monitor when or if Assist Autonomous has done anything.
 Same goes for downloading Ephemeris and Alamanc data.
 Maybe every so often, let the GPS run a bit longer after getting a fix to get some ephemeris data (but that may just be a waste of time since it won't be valid for very long)
+    * Can save the confiuration options and quickly load it onto the GPS via U-center.
+Could probs do via Arduino (just load and send the text file)

 * **Could have the Gateway transmit the ephemeris data to the Turtle Trackers to minimize the time the trackers remain on**
 * **Use the Gateways as a Base Station**